-This keto raspberry bread is great for those who love raspberries and an easy quick bread recipe!
-It makes for a perfect keto breakfast, snack, or dessert!
+This keto raspberry bread is great for those who love raspberries.
+It’s an easy quickbread recipe, making it the perfect keto breakfast, snack, or dessert!

 If you’re not following a ketogenic diet but are interested in reducing your sugar and carb intake, this recipe is great for you too!